g-e-kenney/prettyClusters/README.md

 # prettyClusters

-A set of tools analyze and make publication-friendly diagrams of genome neighborhoods in microbial genomes.
+A set of tools to analyze and categorized genome neighborhoods in microbial genomes, and to generate publication-friendly diagrams.

-Particular focuses: investigation and classification of genome neighborhoods that do not encode well-studied types of natural product pathways, integration of hypothetical proteins into analyses, and compatibility with IMG datasets
+Particular focuses: investigation and classification of genome neighborhoods that do not resemble natural product pathways, integration of hypothetical proteins into analyses, and compatibility with IMG datasets.

 ## Table of Contents